DeanLym/ResSimAD.jl/docs/src/index.md

 A reservoir simulator in a modern programming language.

 ## Features
-- Interactivity: run simulations in interactive programming environments such as Jupyter notebook or Juno.
-With the PyJulia python module, ResSimAD.jl is also accessible from Python.
+- **Interactivity**: run simulations in interactive programming environments such as `Jupyter notebook` or `Juno`.
+With the `PyJulia` python module, ResSimAD.jl is also accessible from `Python`.
-- Dynamic control: run simulation timestep by timestep, or newton step by newton step, and modify parameters or controls dynamically.
+- **Dynamic control**: run simulation timestep by timestep, or newton step by newton step, and modify parameters or controls dynamically.
-- Real-time feedback: extract reservoir dynamic states for analysis and visualization.
-- Distributed computing: with packages such as ClusterManagers.jl, it is very convenient to run multiple simulations in parallel on a HPC cluster.
-This is very useful for field optimization and history matching.
+- **Distributed computing**: with the `Distributed` Julia module, it is very convenient to run multiple simulations in parallel.
+In addition, with the ClusterManagers.jl package, it is very convenient to run multiple simulations in parallel on a HPC cluster.
+This is very useful for tasks such as field optimization and history matching that require simulating a large number of models.

 ## Automatic Differentaition (AD)
 An operator-overloading-based forward mode AD framework is developed to compute gradients automatically.
 Instead of using existing Julia AD packages such as Zygote, Tracker or DualNumbers, a customized AD framework is developed here for the sake of efficiency.
-The AD framework underlying ResSimAD.jl is tailored for the operations in reservoir simulation.
+The AD framework underlying `ResSimAD.jl` is tailored for the operations in reservoir simulation.
 This allows maximum level of optimization which makes this AD framework almost as fast as hand-written differentiation.
 On the other hand, the AD framework may need to be extended if some new operations are introduced when extending the functionality of ResSimAD.jl.

 ## Functionality
 Functionality-wise, ResSimAD.jl is still at a very early stage.
 It currently works for simple simulation models: